ZeroUnderscoreOu/SteamActivityFilter/ReadMe.md

 #### Technical info:

-*ActivityList* contains sorted activity, stored by author's ID; has additional fields for author's name & activity type (.Name & .Type respectively).
+*ActivityList* contains activity, sorted by author's ID; fields are .Content for activity itself, .Name for author's name & .Type for activity type.

 *BaseURL* is used for links for profile related resources; it's gotten from g_BlotterNextLoadURL, because http://steamcommunity.com/my/ & http://steamcommunity.com/profiles/ doesn't work with the calendar - probably because of the redirect, each month loading attempt loads current month.
 I don't know why I prefered to get URL this way instead of window.location.href.
 Probably more cool.